MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 needed on future requests, at the cost of reduced compression efficiency for incorrect predictions.

-The ability to split updates to the header table into discrete messages reduces the possibility for head-of-line blocking within the table update streams.
+The ability to split updates to the header table into discrete checkpoints reduces the possibility for head-of-line blocking within the checkpoint streams.
-Implementations SHOULD limit the size of table update messages to avoid head-of-line blocking within these messages.
+Implementations SHOULD limit the size of checkpoints to avoid head-of-line blocking within these messages.

 ## Timely State Transitions versus Decoder Complexity